TheLastGimbus/the.lastgimbus.com/content/blog/dual-booting-windows-after-encrypted-ubuntu.md

   PV UUID               5Ab52d-Y1bw-IcWj-5mvn-VZ0g-j2vx-YcXFHW
 ```

-> Note: in case you don't know - MiB stands for mebi bytes - unit where 1KiB (Kibi byte) is well-known 1024 bytes.
+> Note: in case you don't know - MiB stands for mebi-bytes - unit where 1KiB (kibi-byte) is well-known 1024 bytes.
 MB should stand for megabytes, that nowadays are pure-1000 multiplier, but you newer know if you program means MB as new or old standard 😅

 > But at least you can be sure that 1 MiB is 1048576 bytes 👌